popeyeotaku/atntest/atntest.md

 SECOND = $60
 ```

 Once *ser_online_flag* is set, the target device is listening.
-It doesn't matter if the ATN command was paused in the middle, and we returned from our interrupt; the device kept listening to the ATN command for as long as we wished, and at the end it set itself up as listening.
+Even if we ended the interrupt routine in the middle of sending the LISTEN command, the device kept waiting for the ATN to finish for as long as we needed, and in that case it would be listening in now on this round through the interrupt.

-Now to grab a byte and try to send it.
+Let's grab that byte and try to send it!

 ```{.asm6502 #ser_write}
     ldy ser_index